Analysis¶

 dtype: object

-- Consider only the returns within the specified date range to calculate the Sharpe ratio.
-Note that returns may still be influenced by data from outside the date range (e.g., open positions)
+- Consider only the returns within the specified date range when calculating the Sharpe ratio.
+Note that returns may still be affected by data outside the date range (such as open positions).

-- Recursively apply the date range to all metrics that the Sharpe ratio depends on, such as equity, cash, and orders, treating data outside the date range as non-existent
+- Recursively apply the date range to all metrics that the Sharpe ratio depends on, such as equity, cash, and orders, treating data outside the range as if it does not exist.

-- Ensure that the date range is applied consistently across all statistics
+- Make sure the date range is used consistently for all statistics.

 Expanding trade metrics¶

-- Regular metrics such as MAE and MFE represent only the final point of each trade, but what if we would like to see their development during each trade?
+- Regular metrics like MAE and MFE only represent the final point of each trade.
+But what if you want to see how these metrics develop during the trade?
 You can now analyze expanding trade metrics as DataFrames!

 Visualize the expanding MFE using projections